Semilinear wave equations of derivative type with spatial weights in one space dimension: Acknowledgement

 \section{Acknowledgement}

 This work is inspired by personal communications with Professor Kunio Hidano (Mie Univ., Japan).
 All the authors appreciate him for fruitful discussions.
-The third author is partially supported by the Grant-in-Aid for Scientific Research (B) (No.18H01132), Japan Society for the Promotion of Science.
+They also appreciate the reviewers for their many helpful comments which make the manuscript completed.
+The third author is partially supported by the Grant-in-Aid for Scientific Research (A) (No.22H00097) and (B) (No.18H01132), Japan Society for the Promotion of Science.